jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 #### Debugger Plugins

 Many embedded IDEs expose a system view that can be used to look at registers.
 The registers will often be decoded into human readable descriptions.
 These implementations typically leverage the CMSIS _System View Description_ (**SVD**) format[^4], a standardized XML file format for describing the memory mapped registers in an ARM MCU.
-Most silicon vendors expose this information on their own website, ARMs website[^5], or provide the files upon request.
+Most silicon vendors expose this information on their own website, ARM's website[^5], or provide the files upon request.

 {: #pycortex-svd-gdb-setup}
-You can even load these files in GDB using PyCortexMDebug[^6], a [gdb python](https://interrupt.memfault.com/blog/automate-debugging-with-gdb-python-api#getting-started-with-gdb-python) script .
+You can even load these files in GDB using PyCortexMDebug[^6], a [GDB python](https://interrupt.memfault.com/blog/automate-debugging-with-gdb-python-api#getting-started-with-gdb-python) script .

 To use the utility, all you need to do is update your `.gdbinit` to use PyPi packages from your environment (instructions [here](https://interrupt.memfault.com/blog/using-pypi-packages-with-GDB#3-append-syspath-to-gdbs-python)) and then run: